How to build a business website

 Lastly, you’ll want to monitor your web data.
 Google Analytics is one of the easiest data tracking tools available.
 It tracks everything from what pages an online user visits on your site, how long they spent on each page, what device they used to access your website, where they accessed it from, and so much more.
 These insights are crucial to your online marketing strategy and website maintenance.

-What if you could avoid all this work and see a draft of your new website in the next 5 minutes?
+What if you could avoid all this work and see a draft of your new website in 60 seconds?